Totsukawaii/writeup-on-scorm-cheat/README.md

 <br/><br/>
 What we want to look at is the Javascript code working behind the scenes.
 Javascript is what makes the page dynamic.
 If you click on some button on the page or perform some gesture with your mouse; all of it is recorded by Javascript and it uses that information to decide how to change information on the page e.g. your total score.
 To find the Javascript code, we click the 'Sources' tab.
-The 'Sources' tab is where all the extra files that were loaded in from the 'Elements' tab, through `src=`, are located.
+The 'Sources' tab is where all the extra files that were loaded using `src=""` from the 'Elements' tab.

 ![](2.PNG)

 <br/><br/>
-Under the 'Page' tab we can see a few folders. scorm packages run client sided (on your browser) instead of server sided (another computer on the internet).
-That means our scorm Javascript code is located somewhere here.
+Under the 'Page' tab we can see a few folders.
+SCORM packages run client sided (on your browser) instead of server sided (another computer on the internet).
+Meaning our SCORM package's Javascript code is located somewhere here.
 You might want to stop here and see if you can find our javascript file (it has the .js extension) that is running the quiz.
 .
 .
 .